 Juicy, flavorful, and seasoned with a perfect blend of Mediterranean herbs and feta, these Greek meatballs are a must-make for Greek food lovers!
 They’re easy to make and there are so many different ways to serve them.

 Preheat oven to 425ºF.
-Line a rimmed baking sheet with parchment paper for easy clean up.
+Lightly spray a rimmed baking sheet with cooking spray, or line with parchment paper for easier clean up.

-In a large mixing bowl, combine ground meat, minced spinach, panko, eggs, feta cheese, red onion, garlic, oregano, parsley, dill, black pepper, and salt.
+In a large mixing bowl, combine ground meat, finely chopped spinach, panko, eggs, feta cheese, red onion, garlic, oregano, parsley, dill, black pepper, and salt.
 Mix gently until just combined; avoid overmixing to keep the meatballs tender.

-1 pound lean ground beef, 1 cup (firmly packed) fresh baby spinach, finely minced, ½ cup panko bread crumbs, 1 large egg, ⅓ cup crumbled feta cheese, 2 tablespoons finely diced red onion, 1 clove garlic, minced or pressed, 1 teaspoon dried oregano, ½ teaspoon dried parsley, ¼ teaspoon dried dill weed, ½ teaspoon kosher salt, ¼ teaspoon coarse ground black pepper
+1 pound lean ground beef, 1 cup finely chopped fresh baby spinach, ½ cup panko bread crumbs, 1 large egg, ⅓ cup crumbled feta cheese, 2 tablespoons minced red onion, 1 clove garlic, minced or pressed, 1 teaspoon dried oregano, ½ teaspoon dried parsley, ¼ teaspoon dried dill weed, ½ teaspoon kosher salt, ¼ teaspoon coarse ground black pepper

 Use a small scoop (I use a size 40 scoop, which is just under 2 tablespoons) to form balls from the meat mixture.
 You can roll them in your hands for a tighter, more uniform meatball if desired.